What does a UX Designer do?

 All of this information gives UX designers the insights they need to create a framework for the content and functions of a product or service, otherwise known as an Information Architecture (IA).

-This includes thinking through how a user might navigate a product’s interface, and how hierarchies and categorizations should be set up to make the product as intuitive as possible.
+This includes thinking through how a user might navigate a product’s interface, and how hierarchies and categorizations should be set up to make the product as intuitive as possible for different personas.

 UX designers also commonly create high fidelity prototypes to further test a product’s usability.
 While not fully functional, a prototype contains interactive and clickable features that mirror the final product.